in

 Area Rug Sizes for a Small Bedroom

 For a small bedroom, your area rug’s placement can be at the side of your bed.
-We suggest choosing a rug that’s large enough to nearly fill up the entire bedroom.
+We suggest choosing a carpet that’s large enough to nearly fill up the entire bedroom.

 It will visually enlarge the small bedroom.
-Leave at least between 2 inches and 5 inches of bare floor between the rug and the walls.
+Leave at least between 2 inches and 5 inches of bare floor between the material and the walls.

-For a twin-size or full-size bed, use these general guidelines for the area rug in a small bedroom.
+For a twin-size or full-size bed, use these general guidelines for area rugs in a small bedroom.

 Note: Twin-size beds typically measure about 39 inches wide by 75 inches long.
 A twin XL measures 80 inches long.